UPS workers approve 5-year contract, capping contentious negotiations that threatened deliveries

 Voting on the new five-year contract began Aug.
 3 and concluded Tuesday.

+Earlier this month, the delivery company reported its revenue fell for the second quarter as package volume declined amid negotiations with the union.
+The shipping industry has also been impacted by unpredictable consumer spending.

-The company had said it expected bargaining to restart if members rejected the deal, but that could have also opened the door to a strike.
+The company, which has lowered its full-year revenue expectations by $4 billion, had said it expected bargaining to restart if members rejected the deal.
+But that outcome could have also opened the door to a strike with the potential to cause widespread disruption.

 Under the tentative agreement, full- and part-time union workers will get $2.75 more per hour in 2023, and $7.50 more in total by the end of the five-year contract.
 Starting hourly pay for part-time employees also got bumped up to $21, but some workers said that fell short of their expectations.